 - Just make sure that the box next to Use Cached Exchange Mode is selected and then click OK

 - To save all the changes just click on Close and exit the Account Settings window

 - Close and reopen Outlook

-To repair your corrupt OST file, first, download the Remo Repair Outlook PST tool and launch it.
-Now, specify the location of the corrupt OST that’s it, the tool will perform the entire repair process and gives you a healthy OST file, with data intact.
-When done, your Outlook will function properly without any errors.
-All your sync errors on Outlook will be fixed.
+To repair your corrupt OST file, download the Remo Repair Outlook PST tool and launch it.
+Specify the location of the corrupt OST file and that’s it, the tool will perform the entire repair process and gives you a healthy OST file, with data intact.
+When done, your Outlook will function properly without any Outlook sync error.